wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Resolve the references for `Newtonsoft.Json, IncidentAPI, IncidentAPI.Models and System.Collections.Generic`.
 Make sure you have also added the IncidentAPI namespace, as  GetIAllIncidentsAsync() is an extension method which cannot be resolved automatically.

-1. Change the method to async.
+1. Change the method to be async and have the method return a Task by changing the return type to `async Task<ActionResult>`.
 The code should look like the following:

     ```csharp
         using DevCamp.WebApp.Utils;